reproducible-reporting/stepup-core/tests/cases/error_overlap_deferred/README.md

-A simple example of a cyclic dependency: `plan.py` declares the static file `README.md`, and then wants to use it as an input through the `amend` function.
+A simple example with a single file matching two deferred globs, which is not allowed.